 The swale system and perennial plantings work to slow the water, spread it, store it, and lock in moisture.
 The front yard now looks like this:

-Storing water in the ground will benefit soil health and moisture retention.
+A permaculture swale can help you store water in the ground and reduce runoff.
 Nature does it best!

 For more details and pictures of swale-building, see: